ashaydave/mmi611-mus-ai-nodejs/README.md

 ## Homework 5

-- Utilize the FastPeakFind algorithm for 2D peak peaking.
+- FastPeakFind algorithm for 2D peak peaking.
-- Apply the algorithm for music identification, towards building Shazam.
+- Algorithm for music identification, towards building Shazam.
-- Conduct chordal analysis using the HarmAn algorithm in Node.js.
+- Chordal analysis using the HarmAn algorithm in Node.js.

 ## Homework 6

 - Building a Shazam-style fingerprint function in MATLAB.
-- Write a function to calculate fingerprints in an audio file.
+- A function to calculate fingerprints in an audio file.